 Spinal instrumentation is a method of keeping the spine rigid after spinal fusion surgery.
 This is surgically done by attaching hooks, rods, and wire to the spine in a way that redistributes the stresses on the bones and keeps them in proper alignment while the bones of the spine fuse.

-The procedure takes 1.5 to 3 hours & is performed under general anaesthesia.
+The procedure takes 1.5 to 3 hours & is performed under general anesthesia.

 Step1: Anaesthesia is given to the patient

 Step 2: Fusion site is prepared- Surgeon strips the tissue away from the area to be fused & the surface of the bone is peeled.
 A piece of bone is removed & placed alongside the area to be fused.

 Step 3: Implants (hooks, rods& wire) are inserted